merchantprotocol/Total-Widget-Control/readme.txt

 These questions are focused towards new users, that have not yet used the Total Widget Control Plugin.
 For more indepth information or questions regarding the code and/or use of the Total Widget Control Plugin, please visit the support community website.

+= What if I have a problem with my installation? =

+That's why we're here.
+The tech support provided by 5Twenty Studios, a U.S.A based company, will overcome any issues that you may have with your installation.
+We've gone to great lengths to make our users happy, we'll do the same for you.
+Email us: support@5twentystudios.com ...just to say hi!

 = The free version of this software is designed for small websites =

 We are interested in providing excellent software solutions to this community, therefore we unlock the greatest TWC features with the purchase of a PRO license.
 The sales of the PRO license will help us to launch greater plugins in the days to come.